DelphinusLab/zkWasm/README.md

 [This is a WIP project, only sample code are provided here.
 Please contact xgao@zoyoe.com for state circuit customization and application integration.

+# Issue tracking:
+chore: non-feature requirements such as CI/CD, building script or work flow enhancement.
+feat: feature need, we could use feat(circuit), feat(lang), feat(CLI) to categorize features
+bug: bug report, we also could use bug(circuit), bug(lang) to categorize bugs
+doc: documents related issues.